 - Pour pudding into individual serving bowls, cover with plastic wrap and chill until ready to serve.

-- Garnish with more pistachios and serve.
+- Garnish with more pistachios or shaved chocolate then serve.

 Notes

-- Make pistachio pudding dairy-free by using coconut milk or water in place of cow's milk.
+- Make pistachio pudding dairy free by using coconut milk or water in place of cow's milk.

 - Top pistachio pudding a dollop of fresh Chantilly cream.